-For the safety and security of the residence and seminary property, students should use wisdom and discretion and possibly give only small change (25 cents) if you have it to street people who are sober and ask you for help.
-Please do not admit them into the houses, church or seminary buildings.
+For the safety and security of the residence and seminary property, students should use wisdom and discretion and possibly give only small change (25 cents) if you have it, to street people who are sober and ask you for help.
+Please do not admit them to the buildings at any time for any reason.

-A list of agencies skilled and equipped to deal with street people is posted in each house and in the office.
+A list of agencies skilled and equipped to deal with street people is posted in each house and office.
 In particular, it is recommended that those in need be referred to the Christian Community Centre on Gerrard Street E. near Parliament St.

-Access to church building for students
+Access to the church building for students